zjin-lcf/Rodinia_SYCL/README.md

 OPTIMIZE = no
 DEBUG    = yes
 ```
-- Optimization enables the -O3 optimization flag.
+- Optimization enables the -O3 optimization flag
-- Debugging enables the -g flag and/or -DDEBUG.
+- Debugging enables the -g and/or -DDEBUG flag

 ## Running a benchmark